frankieliu/Scheme/emacs/keys.md

 Chicken commands:
 1. load your file C-x C-f
-2. run it with C-c C-l
+2. run it with C-c C-b, run Geiser with M-x run-geiser
 3. check results with C-c C-z